KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     $data | Add-Content -Path $Path
     Get-Content -Path $Path

+`Add-Content` will create and append to files. `Set-Content` will create and overwrite files.

-These are good all-purpose command as long as performance is no a critical factor in your script.
-These are great for individual or small content requests.
-For large sets of data where performance matters more then readability, we can turn to the .Net framework.
+These are good all-purpose commands as long as performance is no a critical factor in your script.
+They are great for individual or small content requests.
+For large sets of data where performance matters more than readability, we can turn to the .Net framework.
 I will come back to this one.

 ## Save column based data with Export-CSV